About this guide

 KafkaService

-resource that defined the backend Kafka cluster. -
+resource that defines the backend Kafka cluster. -

 Zero or more